Before the Bell: What every Canadian investor needs to know today

 "We continue to think that further gradual interest rate hikes will be warranted but our forecast assumes that the bank will wait to see the outcome of trade negotiations and gauge the impact of the two 25 basis point rate hikes over the summer before resuming a gradual pace of monetary policy withdrawal in the second quarter of next year," RBC assistant chief economist Paul Ferley said.

 In the corporate sphere, earnings are due from retailers Hudson's Bay Co. and Dollarama before the start of trading and Lululemon Athletica after the markets close.
 Dollarama said third-quarter sales rose 9.7 per cent while same-store sales were up 4.6 per cent.
 Earnings per share rose to $1.15 in the most recent quarter, topping forecasts which called for earnings of $1.11.
 HBC, meanwhile, said same-store sales were down 3.2 per cent in the latest quarter.
-The retailer posted a net loss of $243-million, up from $125-million a year earlier.
+The retailer posted a net loss of $243-million or $1.33 a share, up from $125-million or 69 cents a year earlier.
 The increase was mostly the result of lower gross margin dollars compared with higher finance sots, higher depreciation and amortization expenses and a lower income tax benefit.

 Analysts expect Lululemon to post earnings per share of 52 cents (U.S.) in the latest quarter.